DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 The textures, plugins, and sounds included in **some** of the mods hosted on this GitHub repository are developed using a clean room design methodology.
 This means that these assets were independently created without direct reference to proprietary or copyrighted material from other existing mods.
 Consequently, no other mod or content creator has grounds or claims to request the removal of these mods based on intellectual property infringement.
 If there are any disputes regarding the originality of the assets, we invite the claimants to present a valid patent or evidence supporting their claims.
 This ensures that our work remains within legal boundaries while respecting the intellectual property rights of others.
 In other words, you do not own the idea of modifying an ingame asset any more than I do.

 Legal talk aside, I have spent countless hours on this project.
-I've done my due diligence and gotten permissions from dozens of authors and paid hundreds of dollars of my own money to advance the Starfield modding scene.
-If for some stupid reason (other than a DMCA from Disney), this modlist is suddenly taken down, be it on GitHub, Wabbajack, or NexusMods, then I **_will_** use other avenues to distribute this that many people won't be happy about.
-So for everyone's sake, if you have a problem with the project, then please contact me and we'll figure something out.
+I've done my due diligence and gotten permissions from dozens of authors, received licenses from many individuals, and paid hundreds of dollars of my own money to advance the Starfield modding scene.
+For everyone's sake, if you have a problem with the project, then please contact me and we'll figure something out.
+This is a modlist that thousands of people use and have on their systems.
+Attempting to take this down will neither stop development of it or the spread of it.
+This is not a threat by me.
+It is simply a fact based on the history of various other modlists.